 The good news is that the AMD Z1 Extreme chip at its heart is a big improvement over the previous-gen Ryzen 7 6800U, especially where lower wattages are concerned.
 Even if it’s mostly a rebranded laptop chip, the Z1 Extreme doesn’t suffer from the “needs more gas!” slowdown I experienced in my Ayaneo 2 review.

-All values are average frames per second at 720p low, save Elden Ring where I’m measuring minimum frames per second in a particularly demanding part of the game.
+All values are average frames per second at 720p low, save Elden Ring where I’m measuring minimum FPS in a particularly demanding part of the game.

 That’s great, but no matter how hard I tried, I couldn’t approach the Steam Deck’s battery life.